endurodave/IntegrationTestFrameworkDoctest/README.md

 Doctest was designed for a single-threaded environment.
 Its global state structures are not thread-safe, so doctest APIs must only be invoked from the `IntegrationTest` thread.
 Production code and callbacks into integration test modules must not call any doctest APIs.

-- doctest::Context object (controls test execution, command-line parsing, and reporters)
+- `doctest::Context` object (controls test execution, command-line parsing, and reporters)
 - Global registry of test cases and test suites
 - Current test result and active test case state
 - Reporters, loggers, and output streams
 - Command-line/test selection state

-To prevent cross-thread interference, all doctest features should only be accessed from the IntegrationTest thread (e.g., code inside test macros such as TEST_CASE, SUBCASE, and their associated setup/teardown).
+To prevent cross-thread interference, all doctest features should only be accessed from the `IntegrationTest` thread (e.g., code inside test macros such as `TEST_CASE`, `SUBCASE`, and their associated setup/teardown).

-Worker threads in your production code may run freely, but must not call any doctest assertions (CHECK, REQUIRE, etc.) or doctest APIs.
+Worker threads in your production code may run freely, but must not call any doctest assertions (`CHECK`, `REQUIRE`, etc.) or doctest APIs.

 # Delegates
 The DelegateMQ library offers both synchronous and asynchronous function invocation, typically utilized in two design patterns: